-3.2.4 Subdivision
+3.2.3 Subdivision

-The overall development includes approximately 550 lots across a total of six stages.
-In July 2016, a DA was submitted to Council and approved for 99 lots within Stage 1.
-This application for stages 2, 3 and 4 includes a further 257 lots, with consideration being given to future arrangements of Stages 5 and 6.
+The overall estate development includes approximately 540 lots across a total of six stages.
+In August 2016, a DA was approved for 99 lots within Stage 1.
+The application for stages 2, 3 and 4 included a further 257 lots, with consideration being given to future arrangements of Stages 5 and 6.

-The staging is intended to allow for the staged release of Construction Certificates and Subdivision Certificates, and in detail comprises the following lot delivery:
+The staging of this application is intended to allow for the staged release of Construction Certificates and Subdivision Certificates, and in detail comprises the following lot delivery: